Contact Us

 October 2014

-Yesterday's visit to the home of Ledye Martinez was beyond inspiring and a blessing.
+Yesterday's visit to Ledye Martinez's home was beyond inspiring and a blessing.
 All of her children came running when we arrived in the village.
-You see, their momma was home 2 1/2 hours early because she didn't have 3 hours of bus rides to get home from her work at Mi Esperanza.
-Ledy and her family are doing amazing, and she is open to sharing that her education with and working for Mi Esperanza continues to move her family out of the cycle of poverty.
-In Dec., Ledy finally graduated high school, and she is very proud, and her children are proud of her.
-She would like to go on to nursing school but will have to save to be able to take her entrance exam, but it is her next goal to be reached.
-As she said, "university is very expensive for someone like me, but little by little, it will be done" As we looked around, we couldn't help but notice the wall displaying all the education diplomas of the entire family..a high priority in this home.
-And as we sat and visited, there was evidence of the life-changing things we know about educating women; All of her children are attending school, her home with each visit improves, and her children are healthy, happy, and well-fed.
-These markers tell us that the work of Mi Esperanza is on target with our goal to break the cycle of poverty in women's lives and change the future for children.
-Ledy continues to work as a production manager for Lizalig and is excited to begin a new assignment with our newest partner in hope Petit Peony.
+You see, their mom was home two and a half hours early because she didn't have three hours of bus rides to get home from her work at Mi Esperanza.
+Ledy and her family are doing amazingly well, and working for Mi Esperanza continues to help her family break the cycle of poverty.
+In December, Ledy finally graduated from high school, and she is very proud; her children are also proud of her.
+She would like to attend nursing school, but will need to save to take her entrance exam.
+It is her next goal to be reached.
+As she said, "university is very expensive for someone like me, but little by little, it will be done."

 October 2013

 Ledy has become the production manager for our partner in Hope Lizalig.
-She oversees all aspects of the bi annually production.
-She is known for attention to detail and ethics in her work...we so beyond happy for her to be recognized in this way.
+She oversees all aspects of the biannual production.
+She is known for attention to detail and ethics in her work.
+We are beyond happy for her to be recognized in this way.